Heyiamslice/Sherlock-on-Desktop/README.md

-Now exec the launcher and inset the @ you want to search
+Now exec the launcher and insert the @ you want to search